 During this kind of interview, recruiters avoid direct conversations with applicants.
 Instead, applicants respond via video to written questions from the hiring manager.
 The recruitment team can review their response at a later time after it has been recorded.
 The recruiter will look over and evaluate the responses before providing feedback or notifying candidates for the next phase of the selection process.
 Given the nature of its one way video interview answer as opposed to a series of synchronous interactions in the case of a two-way video interview, this method is also known as an asynchronous video interview process.

 Read More: What is one way video interview?

 3. Online Skill Testing

 Online skill testing is where recruiters send a test to candidates for specific skills.
-Skills tests give hiring managers/employers a firsthand understanding of a candidate’s capacity to carry out a certain activity, assisting in removing subjectivity or prejudice from the decision-making process.
+Skills assessments let hiring managers and companies determine a candidate’s aptitude for doing a certain task, removing subjectivity or prejudice from the selection process.
 This procedure makes it simple to evaluate if candidates are prepared for the positions or responsibilities they have applied for.
-When managing high-volume hiring, skills assessments are helpful and time-saving tools that evaluate candidates early in the assessment process.
-This allows recruiters to swiftly weed out unqualified candidates from enormous applicant pools.
+Skills evaluations are useful and time-saving tools that evaluate candidates early in the assessment process for managing high-volume hiring.
+Recruiters can quickly exclude unqualified individuals from big applicant pools because of this.
 These skill testing can include anything such as be for any type of skill assessment like sales, technical, customer support, psychometric, behavioral, communication, and aptitude tests.